LHS Library Research Guide

 - What is your research topic?
 Is the topic too broad or narrow?

-- See suggestions for topics at CQ Researcher, Opposing Viewpoints in Context and Idea Generator.
+- See suggestions for topics at CQ Researcher, Opposing Viewpoints in Context, Points of View Reference Center and Idea Generator.

 - What is the format? (written report, oral presentation or multimedia component)